Lalduhoma

 Lalduhoma (alternatively spelled Lalduhawma; born 22 February 1949) is an Indian politician who serves as the Chief Minister of Mizoram.
 Formerly an Indian Police Service officer, he resigned from the security service to the Prime Minister Indira Gandhi, and was elected as Member of Parliament to the Lok Sabha from Mizoram and President of the Mizoram Pradesh Congress Committee (a branch of the Indian National Congress) in 1984.
 He however left the party from which he was elected two years later, for which he was disqualified from the Parliament.
 He became the first MP in India to be discharged based upon its anti-defection law.

 Lalduhoma is the founder and president of Zoram Nationalist Party, a regional political party in Mizoram.
 His party joined the coalition party Zoram People's Movement, and he was chosen as its first Chief Ministerial candidate in the 2018 Mizoram Legislative Assembly election.
 He was elected from Aizawl West I and Serchhip constituencies, and chose to represent Serchhip since 2018.

 While serving as leader of the legislature's opposition, he was disqualified as a Member of the Legislative Assembly on a charge of breaching the anti-defection law in 2020, becoming the first such case in India's state legislatures.
 He was re-elected via the same Serchhip constituency in a by-election in 2021.
 In the 2023 Mizoram Legislative Assembly election, the ZPM was elected in a landslide, defeating the ruling MNF.

 Early life

 Lalduhoma is the son of a farmer, Vaisanga (L) and his wife Kaichhingi at Tualpui village.
 He is the youngest of four siblings.
 He studied at Khawzawl elementary and middle schools, and completed matriculation from G.M.
 High School at Champhai.
-He was appointed in 1972 as Principal Assistant at the Chief Minister's Office by Ch.
+He was appointed in 1972 as Personal Assistant at the Chief Minister's Office by Ch.
 Chhunga, the first Chief Minister of Mizoram.
 While working, he enrolled for an evening course of bachelor's degree and graduated with distinction from Gauhati University.